MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

     }
     ```

-11. Just wait for the MAA Team's experts to review it!
+11. Just wait for the MAA Team members to review it!
 Of course, they may also provide some comments,
     👇 for example (for entertainment purposes only, do not take it seriously):

     ```component Image1
     {